 POSTDOCTORAL FELLOWSHIP

-The Georgia State University Counseling Center’s postdoctoral fellowship in psychology is designed for individuals who are interested in meeting the requirements for licensure as a psychologist and working with a diverse population in an urban university counseling center setting.
-The 2,000-hour postdoctoral program meets all requirements for licensure in the state of Georgia, including a minimum of 500 direct clinical contact hours.
-Full-time, one-year postdoctoral fellows are provided two hours per week of individual face-to-face supervision with senior psychologists who have been licensed for more than three years.
+The Georgia State University Counseling Center’s (GSUCC) postdoctoral fellowship in psychology is designed for individuals who are interested in meeting the requirements for licensure as a psychologist and working with a diverse population in an urban university counseling center setting.
+The 2,000-hour APPIC member (www.appic.org/Postdocs) postdoctoral program meets all requirements for licensure in the state of Georgia, including a minimum of 500 direct clinical contact hours.
+Full-time, one-year postdoctoral fellows are provided two hours per week of individual face-to-face supervision with senior psychologists.

-For more up to date information about the fellowship, please refer to the APPIC directory listing here: https://membership.appic.org/directory/display/538.
+For more up to date information about the fellowship, please refer to the APPIC directory listing here: membership.appic.org.

 To apply to the Counseling Center postdoctoral fellowship program please forward the following to Dr. Jenny Qin, Coordinator of Training, via email at [email protected].